Toronto doesn’t want to be Silicon Valley. It’s building something better

 “Silicon Valley was a magnet for people with great ideas and great skills from around the world,” he says, explaining that many are now choosing to take their talents north.

-“Toronto is the most cosmopolitan city in the world, it’s like a shinning beacon of openness in relative terms,” he adds.
+“Toronto is the most cosmopolitan city in the world, it’s like a shining beacon of openness in relative terms,” he adds.
 “There’s been a lot going on here for a long time.
 Collision is just riding a wave, not creating one.”